Blade-angle optimization for harnessing wind power

 Understanding blade positioning systems

 The fully-operational system features all the components typically found in the hub of a commercial wind turbine, as well as a representation of the wind turbine blade.
-The learning system addresses blade pitch control and emergency back-up systems using the technologies typical to real electrical pitch control systems.
+It addresses blade pitch control and emergency back-up systems using the technologies typical to hydraulic pitch control systems.